polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-message-passing-channels.md

 ## Before you begin

-In this tutorial, you'll open HRMP channels that enable a parachain with the unique identifier 1000 and a parachain with the unique identifier 1001 to exchange XCM messages.
+In this tutorial, you'll open HRMP channels that enable a parachain with the unique identifier 1000 and a parachain with the unique identifier 1001 to exchange messages.
 Before you begin, verify the following:

 - You have set up a [parachain test network](/test/simulate-parachains) using Zombienet or a local relay chain using the `rococo-local` chain specification.